 Screened cables are recommended for all external connections for the logger.
-Apart from that, the type of cable used is not critical for the logger inputs and the terminal blocks will accept a wide range of types and sizes.
+Apart from that, the type of cable used is not critical, and the terminal blocks will accept a wide range of types and sizes.
+However, for users requiring examples of suitable cables, the following table gives details of some specific types.